SuliannBenHamed/SuliannBenHamed/README.md

 This github organizes the work of [the BenHamedLab](http://www.BenHamedLab.org) and collaborators.
 Some aspects of this work is also presented here: [The Brain 3.0 project](https://sites.google.com/view/thebrain30project/accueil/).
 Current projects are private and will be made public as they are verified and reach the publication stage.

+## **EDNiX (EvoDevo NeuroImaging Explorer)**

+Simon Clavagnier*, Clément Garin*, Léon Tremblay, Christos Constantinidis, Suliann Ben Hamed

+EDNiX is a comprehensive brain MRI image processing pipeline, designed for longittudinal, cross-species and multimodal data imaging.
+It is highly flexibile and adaptable to various MRI datasets.
+The pipeline supports anatomical MRI, functional MRI (fMRI), and PET scans images, facilitating data processing from raw images to statistical analyses.
+It accommodates as much as possible to the various constraints of different species, imaging setups, and acquisition sequences.
+EDNiX is developed to enhance cross-species and developmental neuroimaging research.
+EDNiX can be used with any BIDSified MRI dataset and specific atlases.

+Along with EDNiX we will also release MRI datasets and libraries of cross-species atlases.

+Coming soon !

 # Other projects BenHamedLab has contributed to: